| This document describes tags used to design and implement interactive

 a margin to the left and right, or above and below, the marquee box,

-The LOOP attribute will cause the marquee to scroll
+in pixels.
+The LOOPattribute will cause the marquee to scroll

 pixels, to move the scrolling text by each time it is drawn.
 The